The Court of First Light · One of the Three Solar Courts

 Thesan, and the people of the air

-Dawn is ruled by High Lord Thesan — slender, brown-skinned, his hair kissed with gold as if sunrise had permanently gilded it, his upswept eyes the rich gilded brown of freshly tilled fields.
-He glows the brightest of all the High Lords, and his gift is healing: when the seven High Lords remade the dying Feyre into High Fae at the close of A Court of Thorns and Roses, Thesan's drop of power was the power to heal.
-He is among the gentlest and most level-headed of the High Lords, long openly devoted to the captain of his guard.
-His people are the Peregryns — humanoid fae with bird-like wings of vibrant, tropical feathers, who wear golden armour and serve, male and female alike, as Dawn's aerial legion, the way the Illyrians serve the Night Court.
+High Lord Thesan.
+Slender, brown-skinned, his hair kissed with gold as if sunrise had permanently gilded it, his upswept eyes the rich gilded brown of freshly tilled fields.
+He glows the brightest of all the High Lords — and when the seven remade dying Feyre into High Fae at the close of A Court of Thorns and Roses, his drop of power was the one to heal.
+Among the gentlest and most level-headed of them, and openly, quietly devoted to the captain of his guard.
+We noticed.
+We approve.
+His people are the Peregryns — humanoid fae with bird-like wings of vibrant, tropical feathers, golden armour, male and female alike serving as Dawn's aerial legion the way the Illyrians serve Night.

 What happens there